Abstract

 Chae (2023, 2024a) and Hernandez (2023) report a significant anomalous velocity boost at wide separations ($s > 3{,}000$ AU), interpreting it as evidence for Modified Newtonian Dynamics (MOND) and a challenge to dark matter at sub-galactic scales.
 Hernandez et al. (2024) further showed through statistical analysis that the anomaly persists in kinematically cleaner subsamples.
 Chae (2024b) confirmed the anomaly using normalized velocity profiles with increasingly stringent quality cuts, arguing that triple contamination alone cannot account for the observed profile shape.
 By contrast, Banik et al. (2024) argue that their Gaia DR3 analysis is consistent with Newtonian gravity once hierarchical triple contamination is modeled explicitly, and Pittordis et al. (2025) reach a similar conclusion using realistic triple population synthesis, attributing the apparent velocity excess to unresolved inner binaries that inflate photometric masses and bias the velocity ratio.
 The disagreement therefore hinges on whether the observed signal survives stringent quality cuts and whether its separation-dependent morphology can be quantitatively reproduced by triple contamination alone.
 Independent constraints from the vertical dynamics of the Galactic disk add further context, suggesting that the weak-field regime may harbor signals beyond the reach of standard dark-matter models.

 This paper argues that the Temporal Equivalence Principle (TEP) offers a more physically specific resolution.
-By predicting density-dependent screening, TEP naturally explains a partial, environmentally modulated velocity boost—one that neither pure MOND nor a purely artifactual GR interpretation accommodates as readily.
+By predicting smooth Temporal Shear recovery in weak-field environments, TEP naturally explains a partial, environmentally modulated velocity boost—one that neither pure MOND nor a purely artifactual GR interpretation accommodates as readily.

 2.1 The Screening Radius